awsdocs/aws-elemental-medialive-user-guide/doc_source/create-input-security-groups.md

 # Creating an Input Security Group<a name="create-input-security-groups"></a>

+You create an input security group and then attach it to a "push" input when you create or edit that input\.

-To create an input security group:
+**To create an input security group**

-1. Open the AWS Elemental MediaLive console at https://console\.aws\.amazon\.com/medialive?region="region"\.
+1. Open the MediaLive console at [https://console\.aws\.amazon\.com/medialive/](https://console.aws.amazon.com/medialive/)\.

 1. In the navigation pane, choose **Input security groups**\.